Designing a Data Grid System That Actually Works

 I prototyped three patterns and tested them with 8 users:

-Persistent footer toolbar? (users didn't look down there)
+Persistent footer toolbar? (some users didn't look down there)

 Top toolbar that appears on selection? (maintained context, kept actions visible)